 Diagnosis of Hypereosinophilic Syndrome

 Tests to identify organ damage

 Evaluation for hypereosinophilic syndrome should be considered in patients who have peripheral blood eosinophilia > 1500/mcL (> 1.5 × 109/L) present on more than one occasion that is unexplained, particularly when there are manifestations of organ damage.
 Testing to exclude disorders causing eosinophilia Testing Eosinophilia is defined as a peripheral blood eosinophil count > 500/mcL (> 0.5 × 109/L).
-Causes and associated disorders are myriad but often represent an allergic reaction or a parasitic infection... read more should be done.
+Causes and associated disorders are myriad but often represent an allergic reaction or... read more should be done.

 Evaluation for organ damage should include blood chemistry tests (including liver enzymes, creatine kinase, renal function, and troponin); ECG; echocardiography; pulmonary function tests; and CT of the chest, abdomen, and pelvis.
-Bone marrow aspirate and biopsy with flow cytometry, cytogenetic testing, and reverse transcriptase-polymerase chain reaction (PCR) or fluorescence in situ hybridization (FISH) is done to identify the FIP1L1/PDGFRA-associated fusion gene and other possible causes of eosinophilia.
+Bone marrow aspirate and biopsy with flow cytometry, cytogenetic testing, and reverse transcriptase-polymerase chain reaction (rtPCR) or fluorescence in situ hybridization (FISH) are done to identify the FIP1L1/PDGFRA-associated fusion gene or other common fusion transcripts and to evaluate for clonality of the T cell–receptor to exclude the lymphocytic variant of hypereosinophilic syndrome and other possible causes of eosinophilia.